Oil depletion allowance

-The oil depletion allowance in American (US) tax law is an allowance claimable by anyone with an economic interest in a mineral deposit or standing timber.
+The oil depletion allowance in American (US) tax law is a tax break claimable by anyone with an economic interest in a mineral deposit or standing timber.
 The principle is that the asset is a capital investment that is a wasting asset, and therefore depreciation can reasonably be offset (effectively as a capital loss) against income.

+The allowance encouraged people who were taxed at a high marginal rate to invest in, perhaps risky, oil ventures.
+If the venture failed, then the costs would effectively reduce income, so the effective loss at a 90% marginal rate would only be 10% of the actual investment.
+Conversely if the venture was successful, an amount up to initial investment (under cost depletion, see below) would be tax free.
+Under the percentage depletion method the amount could potentially be even greater.

-The oil depletion allowance has been subject of interest, because of the relationship of big oil with the US government, and because one method (percentage depletion) of claiming the allowance makes it possible to write off more than the whole capital cost of the asset.
+The oil depletion allowance has been subject of interest because one method (percentage depletion) of claiming the allowance makes it possible to write off more than the whole capital cost of the asset.

 Depletion calculation

 Two methods of depletion calculations are available, detailed regulations determine which can be used, but in some circumstances the asset owner can choose.

 Cost depletion

 With this method the original investment is effectively amortized over the productive life of the asset, starting with the original capital investment, the annual percentage being the percentage of the reserves at the beginning of the year that are sold in the course of the year.
 The amortized amount is deducted from the net income before calculating taxes.
 The total amount deducted by this method cannot exceed the original value of the capital invested.